bukarev/streamsetsdelta/README.md

+This implementation is Microsoft Azure based.
+Register an application in Azure.
+You should have tenant ID, client ID and client secret.
+Add that application to Storage Blob Contributors role of the storage account you are going to use.

 Upload the following Java libraries to external resources of a Data Collector (or use those provided in the /lib folder in this repo, if you don't feel like collecting the linraries in Maven repository):
 |Jar file|
 |---|